linux-system-roles/mssql/README.md

 Set this variable to `true` to configure for AD Server authentication.
 Setting to `false` does not remove configuration for AD Server authentication.

+For an example playbook, see [Configuring AD integration with a pre-created keytab file](#configuring-ad-integration-with-general-parameters).

 Default: `false`

+Type: `bool`

+##### mssql_ad_join

+Optional: If you have already joined managed nodes to AD and you want to skip running the ad_integration role, you can set this variable to `false`.

+For an example playbook, see [Configuring AD integration with a pre-created keytab file](#configuring-ad-integration-without-joining-to-ad).

+Default: `true`

+Type: `bool`

+##### mssql_ad_obtain_kerberos

+Optional: If you have already obtained Kerberos ticket on managed nodes and you want to skip obtaining it, you can set this variable to `false`.

+By default, when mssql_ad_obtain_kerberos is set to `true`, you must set `ad_integration_user` and `ad_integration_password` variables.

+For an example playbook, see [Configuring AD integration with a pre-created keytab file](#configuring-ad-integration-without-joining-to-ad-and-without-obtaining-kerberos-ticket).

+Default: `true`

 Type: `bool`